Travel and Food: French And Spanish Recipes

 - Prawns in Garlic (Gambas al Ajillo)

-Imagine sweet, succulent, meaty white flesh served sizzling in a terracotta dish, cooked in extra virgin olive oil with copious amounts of garlic and the tiniest touch of chili; and you have an extremely compelling reason to visit Spain.
+Imagine sweet, succulent, meaty white flesh served sizzling in a terracotta dish, cooked in extra virgin olive oil with copious amounts of garlic and the tiniest touch of chili, you’ll have an extremely compelling reason to visit Spain.
 This dish is particularly well done in the Canary Islands and Southern Spain.